-- Begin with UMP or EHB and layer on additional benefits to be modeled. - Cascade Care (standard qualified health plans on the Exchange)49 could serve as the starting point for the EHB to understand the cost-sharing impact on premiums across the Bronze, Silver, and Gold metal levels, and then assess whether Medicaid and UMP cover anything different. - Other dimensions of benefit design should be considered in future discussions, including prior authorization, supplemental benefits outside of the universal plan's covered benefits, point of service cost sharing, and a standardized provider reimbursement rate.
+- Cascade Care (standard qualified health plans on the Exchange)49 could serve as the starting point for the EHB to understand the cost-sharing impact on premiums across the Bronze, Silver, and Gold metal levels, and then assess whether Medicaid and UMP cover anything different. - Other dimensions of benefit design should be considered in future discussions, including prior authorization, supplemental benefits outside of the universal plan's covered benefits, point-of-service cost-sharing, and a standardized provider reimbursement rate.

-FTAC's considerations and recommendations will be shared with the Commission at their April 14 meeting.
+FTAC's considerations and recommendations will be shared with the Commission at their April 14, 2024, meeting.
 The Commission's editing of this report will be underway at that time, so findings from the actuarial analysis, and additional discussions and decisions on benefits and services will be provided in the Commission's 2025 report to the Legislature.

-The health care coverage proposed under SB 5335 is inspired by the World Health Organization's definition of universal health care coverage, where "all people have access to the full range of quality health services they need, when and where they need them, without financial hardship."^{50 & 51} Text from SB 5335 describing Whole Washington's vision for coverage under the Trust is also captured below.
+The health care coverage proposed under SB 5335 is inspired by the World Health Organization's definition of universal health care coverage, where "all people have access to the full range of quality health services they need, when and where they need them, without financial hardship."
+Language from SB 5335 describing Whole Washington's vision for coverage under the Trust also states:

 "With the intent to start healing the wounds of generations of inequality and to ensure a future where health care is recognized as a basic right afforded to each resident, the people of the state of Washington declare their intention to create a single, primary nonprofit health financing entity called the Washington Health Trust.
-The Trust will simplify health care financing, eliminate administrative waste, respond to the health needs of each regional health district, and guarantee all residents coverage of a comprehensive set of essential
+The Trust will simplify health care financing, eliminate administrative waste, respond to the health needs of each regional health district, and guarantee all residents coverage of a comprehensive set of essential health benefits without the burden of premiums, deductibles, copayments, or medical bills."